On this page

 Now you can write $x \in \R$ instead of $x \in \mathbb{R}$.

-The Output Problem: HTML+CSS vs SVG vs MathML
+The Output: HTML+CSS vs SVG vs MathML

-KaTeX renders math as nested <span> elements with precise CSS positioning:
+HTML+CSS (KaTeX default) — renders math as nested <span> elements with precise CSS positioning:

 html